Go Back Email Link

 Notes

-• If you notice your sourdough starter is slow to activate, add a tbsp of rye flour to the mix to help increase activity.
+If you notice your sourdough starter is slow to activate, add a tablespoon of rye flour to the mix to help it.

-• I used whole milk for this recipe.
-If you use 1% or nonfat milk, you will want to increase the amount of butter you use to help add in more fat.
-Reduce the amount of milk you use by 2 tbsp and add 2 tbsp of butter.
+I used whole milk, but if you use 1% or nonfat milk, you'll need to increase the amount of butter you use to help add in more fat.
+Reduce the amount of milk you use by 2 tablespoons and add 2 tablespoons of butter.

 Nutrition